 Atlanta and Covington, GA

-In partnership with architecture firm Baskervill, Brocade is working with Emory University to understand what messages should be conveyed through twin memorials (on Emory's Atlanta and Oxford campuses) that honor individuals who were enslaved by early Emory trustees and faculty.
+In partnership with architecture firm Baskervill, Brocade worked with Emory University to understand what messages should be conveyed through twin memorials (on Emory's Atlanta and Oxford campuses) that honor individuals who were enslaved by early Emory trustees and faculty.

 The American Civil War Museum

 In 2013, the Museum of the Confederacy (MOC) and the American Civil War Center (ACWC) consolidated their operations to create a new organization, The American Civil War Museum (ACWM).
 The new institution would combine the former MOC's unrivaled collection of Civil War artifacts and scholarship with the ACWC's compelling public programs and spectacular location on the James River at the site of the largest Confederate iron works to become "the preeminent center for the exploration of the American Civil War and its legacies from multiple perspectives".

 Brocade partner Madge Bemiss led the architectural programming for a new museum building.
 She then assisted staff in developing an interpretive plan that addressed audiences, impact, visitor experiences, and interpretive themes.
 The resulting museum, with its immersive theater experience and site-specific exhibits, opened in spring 2019; the Washington Post noted that it "aims to shatter conventional views of the conflict."